 AAA judging criteria:

-- Make sure to introduce yourself (name, affiliation, accessibility description … e.g. white male with brown hair and wearing black-framed glasses).
+Make sure to introduce yourself (name, affiliation, accessibility description … e.g. complexion, hair color, wearing black-framed glasses).
 This will not be part of the time limit.

 Comprehension and content – To what extent: